uptane/deployment-considerations/ecus.md

 # Preparing an ECU for Uptane

-At the highest level, the basic requirement for an ECU to be capable of supporting Uptane is that it must be able to perform either full or partial verification, and access a secure source of time.
+At the highest level, the basic requirement for an ECU to be capable of supporting Uptane is that it be able to perform either full or partial verification, and access a secure source of time.
 (See the [Uptane Standard](https://uptane.github.io/uptane-standard/uptane-standard.html#build-time-prerequisite-requirements-for-ecus) for official requirements.)

 To bootstrap an Uptane-capable ECU, a few things need to be provisioned into the unit:

 * **A current set of Uptane metadata**, so that the ECU is able to verify the first set of metadata it gets from the server.
 The exact metadata files required depend on whether the ECU performs full or partial verification.
 Full verification ECUs need a complete set of metadata from both repositories, while partial verification ECUs only need the Targets metadata from the Director repository.
 * **A secure way to know what time it is**, so the ECU cannot be tricked into accepting expired metadata.
 The ECU must receive a fairly recent time as soon as it is powered on (or reset to factory settings) to prevent the possibility of freeze attacks.
 * **ECU key(s)**, to sign the ECU's [version reports](https://uptane.github.io/papers/uptane-standard.1.1.0.html#version_report), and optionally to decrypt images.
-These keys should be unique to the ECU, and the public keys will need to be stored in the Director repository's inventory database.
+These signing keys should be unique to the ECU, and the public keys will need to be stored in the Director repository's inventory database.
 * **Information about repository locations**, generally in the form of a [repository mapping file](https://uptane.github.io/papers/uptane-standard.1.1.0.html#repo_mapping_meta).
 This is a metadata file that tells the ECU the URIs of the repositories (if it is a Primary ECU), as well as which images should be fetched from which repository.
 (Images that are encrypted or customized per-device would generally come from the Director repository, and all others from the Image repository.)